TheRoboticsClub/gsoc2022-Apoorv_Garg/docs/index.markdown

   - image_path: /assets/images/about.jpg
     alt: "About Me"
-    title: "About Me"
+    title: "About me"
-    excerpt: "More information about the project.
-References used, guides, articles, etc."
+    excerpt: "To know more about my previous experiences and projects "
     url: "/aboutMe/"
     btn_class: "btn--primary"
     btn_label: "Learn more"